DataBiosphere/toil/docs/running/cwl.rst

 The Common Workflow Language (CWL) is an emerging standard for writing workflows that are portable across multiple workflow engines and platforms.

-Toil has nearly full support for the stable v1.0 specification, only lacking the following features:
+Toil has nearly full support for the v1.0.1 specification, only lacking the following feature:

-- `Directory`_ inputs and outputs in pipelines.
-Currently, directory inputs must be enumerated as Files.
-- `File literals`_ that specify only ``contents`` to a File without an explicit file name.
-- Writable `InitialWorkDirRequirement`_
-  objects.
-Standard readable inputs do work.
 - Complex file inputs – from ExpressionTool or a default value, both of which do not yet get cleanly staged into Toil file management.